MenghanLiu212/RL-RNA/README.md

 15. 'RNAfold_Foldability_MFE', ENTRNA_MFE scores for the structure by RNAfold
 16. 'RNAfold_Foldability_NFE', ENTRNA_NFE scores for the structure by RNAfold
-17. 'Our_Foldability_MFE', ENTRNA_MFE scores for the structure by our alg
+17. 'Our_Foldability_MFE', ENTRNA_MFE scores for the structure by ExpertRNA
-18. 'Our_Foldability_NFE', ENTRNA_NFE scores for the structure by our alg
+18. 'Our_Foldability_NFE', ENTRNA_NFE scores for the structure by ExpertRNA
 19. 'Actual_FE', free energy (by.
 ViennaRNA) for the actual structure
 20. 'RNAfold_FE', free energy (by.
 ViennaRNA) for the structure by RNAfold
 21. 'Our_FE', free energy (by.
-ViennaRNA) for the structure by our alg
+ViennaRNA) for the structure by ExpertRNA

+### Implementation commands

+This software is run by commandline.
+The options are as follow:

+1. 'input_data': The path to a directory containing input sequences.
+Each sequence should be a separate fasta file.
+2. '-e': The Expert used to evaluate partial solutions, and branches to maintain for each expert.
+Expert should choose from 'ENTRNA_MFE', 'ENTRNA_NFE'.
+Should in the form of [expert name branch num].
+And input should be call the -fd multiple times for each input.
+3. '-f': The folder to complete partial solutions.
+Should choose from 'RNAfold' in this version.
+Type should be nonspecific.
+Should in the form of [folder name type].
+And input should be call the -fd multiple times for each input.
+4. '-o': Name of file to write results out to in .csv format.
+5. '-m': The minimum basepair distance, default is 4.
+6. '-t': If set the algorithm expects a true structure for each input on the line following the sequence and produces a comparison between the prediction and the real score.

+Example:
+For input data in DatasetPath with expert as 'ENTRNA_MFE' and folder as 'RNAfold', with minimum basepair distance as 4, in test mode:
+Type in: $ python ExpertRNA_v3.py DatasetPath -e 'ENTRNA_MFE' 4 -f 'RNAfold' 'nonspecific' -m 4 -t